 Resilience in a Market Downturn

-Dividend growth strategies held up better than the broader market during the recent downturn.
+Dividend growth strategies held up better than the broader market in the challenging year of 2022.
 They have also performed well in rising markets.
 The key is quality—dividend growers have demonstrated hallmarks of quality like stable earnings, solid fundamentals, and strong histories of profit and growth.

 Quality Drove Results

-While the S&P 500® declined more than 19% on a year-to-date basis through June 30, 2022, dividend growth strategies fared far better.
+While the S&P 500® declined more than 18% in 2022, dividend growth strategies fared far better.
 And that wasn’t limited to the domestic large-cap stock universe.
 It applied to mid-cap and small-cap stocks as well.

 Source: Bloomberg.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest in an index.